 When dereferencing objects of pointer-like types that may contain a null value, follow the guidance from TR 24772-3 clause 6.13.2.

 Avoid the use of direct memory allocation.
+Instead use containers such as std::array, std::vector, and std::span.

-Prefer the use of library facilities such as std::make_unique, and std::make_shared.
+Consider the use of library facilities of std::unique_ptr and std::shared_ptr to manage the lifetime of the object being referenced.

-Consider using std::array when the size of the array is known at compile time.

-Consider using std::vector instead of dynamic memory allocation of an array of dynamic size.

 Use references to reduce the number of places where pointers are dereferenced.

 Do not suppress exceptions on memory allocation.
 If exceptions are suppressed, follow the guidance of TR 24772-3 clause 6.13.2.